FLIN: A Flexible Natural Language Interface for Web Navigation: Introduction

 \section{Introduction}

-AI personal assistants, such as Google Assistant, are becoming less dependent on the availability of back-end service APIs.
-Modern assistants can carry out a human task by directly interacting with the GUI of a website supporting it~\cite{duplex-on-web}.
-Users issue commands to the assistant, and the assistant executes them by typing text, selecting items, clicking buttons, and navigating to different pages in the website.
-An essential component in these experiences is a natural language (NL) interface capable of mapping user commands (e.g., ``\textit{find an Italian restaurant for 7pm}") into navigation instructions that a web browser can execute.
+AI personal assistants, such as Google Assistant, can now interact directly with the UI of websites to carry out human tasks~\cite{duplex-on-web}.
+Users issue commands to the assistant, and this executes them by typing, selecting items, clicking buttons, and navigating to different pages in the website.
+Such an approach is appealing as it can reduce the dependency on third-party APIs and expand an assistant's capabilities.
+This paper focuses on a key component of such systems: a natural language (NL) interface capable of mapping user commands (e.g., ``\textit{find an Italian restaurant for 7pm}") into navigation instructions that a web browser can execute.

-Recent work has proposed mapping user commands directly into low-level UI actions (button clicks, text inputs, etc.).
+One way to implement such an NL interface is to map user commands directly into low-level UI actions (button clicks, text inputs, etc.).
 The UI elements appearing in a webpage are embedded by concatenating their DOM attributes (tag, classes, text, etc.).
-Then, a scoring function~\cite{pasupat2018mapping} or a neural policy~\cite{web-workflows18} are trained to identify which UI element best supports a given command.
+Then, a scoring function~\cite{pasupat2018mapping} or a neural policy~\cite{liu2018reinforcement} are trained to identify which UI element best supports a given command.
 Learning at the level of UI elements is effective, but only in controlled (UI elements do not change over time~\cite{pmlr-v70-shi17a}) or restricted (single applications~\cite{Branavan09}) environments.
-This is not the case in the ``real'' web, where (i) websites are constantly updated and (ii) where a user may ask an assistant to execute the \textit{same} task in \textit{any} website of their choice (e.g., ordering pizza with \href{https://dominos.com}{dominos.com}, \href{pizzahut.com}{pizzahut.com}, etc.).
-The transient nature and diversity of the web call for an NL interface that can \textit{flexibly adapt} to many websites without requiring being constantly re-trained.
+This is not the case in the ``real'' web, where (i) websites are constantly updated, and (ii) a user may ask an assistant to execute the \textit{same} task in \textit{any} website of their choice (e.g., ordering pizza with \href{https://dominos.com}{dominos.com} or \href{pizzahut.com}{pizzahut.com}).
+The transient nature and diversity of the web call for an NL interface that can \textit{flexibly adapt} to environments with a \textit{variable} and \textit{unknown} set of actions, without being constantly re-trained.